 service httpd start

-It requires database to store the monitoring matrix.
-Let’s start setting up MySQL by creating database, user & password.
+It requires a database to store the monitoring matrix.
+Let’s start setting up MySQL by creating a database, user & password.
 If it’s fresh MySQL installation, then it’s recommended to go through securing procedure by executing

 - Restart MySQL service

 It’s time to create the database and grant the privileges.

 [root@Chandan yum.repos.d]# mysql -u root -p Enter password: Welcome to the MySQL monitor.
 Commands end with ; or g.
 Your MySQL connection id is 2 Server version: 5.1.73 Source distribution Copyright (c) 2000, 2013, Oracle and/or its affiliates.
 All rights reserved.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Type 'help;' or 'h' for help.
 Type 'c' to clear the current input statement. mysql> create database CHANDAN; Query OK, 1 row affected (0.00 sec) mysql> create user CHANDAN@localhost; Query OK, 0 rows affected (0.00 sec) mysql> set password for CHANDAN@localhost=PASSWORD("CHANDAN"); Query OK, 0 rows affected (0.00 sec) mysql> grant all privileges on CHANDAN.* to CHANDAN@localhost identified by 'CHANDAN'; Query OK, 0 rows affected (0.00 sec) mysql> flush privileges; Query OK, 0 rows affected (0.00 sec) mysql> exit Bye [root@Chandan yum.repos.d]#

 For demo purposes, I have kept username, password & database as “CHANDAN”.
 Please change it accordingly.

 Install PHP Server Monitor